Curated by Karen Quinn

 Morgan Anderson and Howard Greenberg Family Galleries

-Birge Harrison, Lawrence River Sunset, n.d., oil on canvas, New York State Museum, Historic Woodstock Art Colony: Arthur A. Anderson Collection
+Birge Harrison, St. Lawrence River Sunset, n.d., oil on canvas, New York State Museum, Historic Woodstock Art Colony: Arthur A. Anderson Collection

 Tonalism has long been considered a conservative late 19th-century approach to painting, often discussed as the antithesis to Impressionism.
 Recent publications have begun to reconsider Tonalism as innovative in its approach to representation both conceptually and as realized, an approach that helped to lay the groundwork for modernism and contemporary art.
 This exhibition will reposition Tonalism in this new context.